clusteratlas/awesome-cloud4gamedevs-part-1/README.md

 ### It's intended initially for developers; but most importantly for end-users, too.

 It is granted.
 Modern cloud technologies are designed to speed-up & take away the hassles in our development & deployment processes.
-As a Game Developer however, the best solutions that garner the best results when you're putting your end-users first, which are your players.
+As a Game Developer however, the best solutions (that garner the best results) come out when you're putting your end-users first, which are your players.

-It works wonders when you're approaching these Cloud Technologies while asking yourself:
+It works wonders when we're approaching these Cloud Technologies while asking ourselves the following:

 - Which of these things can help me reduce the lag and/or the latency?
 - Which of these things can help me provide players in another continent a better gaming experience?